Scottsville and LeRoy Railroad: Origins

 Horse cars were used upon this road for two seasons, principally to bring flour and plaster from the mills upon its line to Scottsville for shipment.
 Forty thousand dollars was expended and lost in this venture.
 This road was exclusively a Wheatland undertaking; its corporators and stockholders were residents of this town.
 In its inception the building of this road was no visionary scheme.
 It was intended by its projectors to push on to Batavia and the west, and to connect at Canandaigua with the road then in process of construction from Auburn to that village.
 Those engaged in this project were men of enterprise and broad views, and were eminently worthy of if they did not achieve success.

-The following text (uncorrected and with several notes) comes from History of the Town of Wheatland, by Carl F Schmidt, 1953.
+The following text comes from History of the Town of Wheatland, by Carl F Schmidt, 1953.

-The transportation fever struck the inhabitants of the Town of Wheatland, as it did nearly every community.
-The farmers were raising large crops, and more and more land was being cultivated.
-They wanted better means to get their products to the growing eastern markets.
-Hauling their products to the river warehouses or to Rochester by ox teams had taxed them almost to the limit of their endurance.
+Farmers were raising large crops, and more and more land was being cultivated.
+They wanted better means to get their products to the growing eastern markets than hauling their products to the river warehouses or to Rochester by ox teams.
 A letter written by Donald McKenzie of Caledonia to the "Genesee Farmer" in 1832, suggested a railroad from LeRoy, through Caledonia, Mumford, and Scottsville to Rochester.

 "After a long and general acquaintance with the western part of this state, I am convinced that a railroad from LeRoy to Rochester, along the valley of Allen's Creek (Oatka) and the Genesee River, would be a public benefit, were it to serve no other purpose than to facilitate the forwarding of materials for the building of other railroads in the western district.
 The inexhaustible quarries of building stone of the first quality on the banks of Allen's Creek and adjacent region, the abundant supplies of gravel for horse paths, of water lime, of bog lime, plaster of paris, oak, pine, and cedar are found in various parts of Caledonia, LeRoy and Wheatland would then be easily conveyed to other sections of the State where other railroads were being built.

 The consequences of which would be a great reduction in the price of these necessary materials for constructing railroads.
 It is worthy of remark that there are strong indications of coal and other minerals in this region, and that the oak timber is of superior quality.
 There are also an abundance of water privileges, where plaster, water, lime, etc., can be prepared.